 When a transaction wants to commit, the DBMS must install its updates.
-To do this, it only has overwrite the root to make it points to the shadow copy of the database, thereby swapping the master and shadow.
+To do this, it only has overwritten the root to make it points to the shadow copy of the database, thereby swapping the master and shadow.
 Before overwriting the root, none of the transactions updates are part of the disk-resident database.
-After overwriting the root, all of the transactions updates are part of the disk resident database.
+After overwriting the root, all the transaction's updates are part of the disk resident database.
+This overwriting of the root can be done atomically.